steltenpower/swipaLOD/README.md

 - namespace copied from "current namespace to sketch in"
 - maybe a 'selected' state

+---

+In our associative brains information is linked, forming a network.
+Many people communicate subsets visually through free-form mindmaps, or more structured diagrams often on paper or whiteboards, sometimes with specialized software.

+In machines through standardized notation and vocabularies a similar associating is named Linked Data, simplified:
+- A statement called a **triple**: _Something A_ has some kind of _relation R_ with _something B_.
+- A **graph**: a collection of connected triples.
+- Triples pointing from one graph to another graph somewhere else, allow for **querying a combination of graphs**, for which answers can be immediately visualized.

+---

 # >> WARNING: below is a bit of an outdated mess <<